President's criticisms spark more protests at NFL games | FOX Sports

 Jets Chairman and CEO Christopher Johnson, whose brother, Woody, is the ambassador to England and one of Trump’s most ardent supporters, called it ”an honor and a privilege to stand arm-in-arm unified with our players during today’s national anthem” in East Rutherford, New Jersey.

-The issue reverberated across the Atlantic, where about two dozen players, including Ravens linebacker Terrell Suggs and Jaguars running back Leonard Fournette, took a knee during the playing of the U.S. anthem at Wembley Stadium.
+The issue reverberated across the Atlantic, where about two dozen players took a knee during the playing of the U.S. anthem at Wembley Stadium.

+”We stand with our brothers,” Ravens linebacker Terrell Suggs said. ”They have the right and we knelt with them today.
+To protest, non-violent protest, is as American as it gets, so we knelt with them today to let them know that we’re a unified front.”

 The National Hockey League’s reigning champion Pittsburgh Penguins announced Sunday they’ve accepted a White House invitation from Trump.
 The Penguins said they respect the office of the president and ”the long tradition of championship team visiting the White House.”

-Sports hasn’t been immune from America’s deep political rifts, but the president’s delving into the NFL protests started by Kaepernick a year ago brought new attention to the issues.

-”If NFL fans refuse to go to games until players stop disrespecting our Flag & Country, you will see change take place fast.
-Fire or suspend!”
-Trump said in a Sunday morning tweet.
+Before Game 1 of the WNBA Finals in Minneapolis on Sunday, the Los Angeles Sparks left the floor while the Minnesota Lynx stood arm-in-arm.
+The Sparks returned to a chorus of boos when the song was finished.

-Trump also mocked the league’s crackdown on illegal hits, suggesting the league had softened because of its safety initiatives, which stem from an increased awareness of the devastating effects of repeated hits to the head.
+Trump also mocked the league’s crackdown on illegal hits, suggesting the league had softened because of its safety initiatives.

 Kahn, who was among the NFL owners who chipped in $1 million to the Trump inauguration committee, said he met with his team captains before kickoff in London ”to express my support for them, all NFL players and the league following the divisive and contentious remarks made by President Trump.”